jgravelle/AutoGroq/AutoGroq.md

                 """

+# Contributed by ScruffyNerf
 def get_generate_skill_prompt(rephrased_skill_request):
-    return f"""
+    return f'''
                 Based on the rephrased skill request below, please do the following:

                 1. Do step-by-step reasoning and think to understand the request better.
                 2. Code the best Autogen Studio Python skill as per the request as a [skill_name].py file.
-                3. Follow the provided examples.
-                4. Return ONLY THE CODE for the skill.
-Any non-code content (e.g., comments, docstrings) is not required.
+                3. Return only the skill file, no commentary, intro, or other extra text.
 If there ARE any non-code lines, please pre-pend them with a '#' symbol to comment them out.
+                4. A proper skill will have these parts:
+                   a.
+Imports (import libraries needed for the skill)
+                   b.
+Function definition AND docstrings (this helps the LLM understand what the function does and how to use it)
+                   c.
+Function body (the actual code that implements the function)
+                   d. (optional) Example usage - ALWAYS commented out Here is an example of a well formatted skill:

+                   # skill filename: save_file_to_disk.py
+                   # Import necessary module(s)
+                   import os

+                   def save_file_to_disk(contents, file_name):
+                   # docstrings
+                   """
+                   Saves the given contents to a file with the given file name.

+                   Parameters:
+                   contents (str): The string contents to save to the file. file_name (str): The name of the file, including its extension.

+                   Returns:
+                   str: A message indicating the success of the operation.
+                   """

+                   # Body of skill

+                   # Ensure the directory exists; create it if it doesn't
+                   directory = os.path.dirname(file_name)
+                   if directory and not os.path.exists(directory):
+                      os.makedirs(directory)

+                   # Write the contents to the file
+                   with open(file_name, 'w') as file:
+                      file.write(contents)

+                   return f"File file_name has been saved successfully."

+                   # Example usage:
+                   # contents_to_save = "Hello, world!"
+                   # file_name = "example.txt"
+                   # print(save_file_to_disk(contents_to_save, file_name))

                 Rephrased skill request: "{rephrased_skill_request}"
-                """
+                '''

 def get_rephrased_user_prompt(user_request):